-This Procedure Guide for the Graduate Medical Education Programs of the School of Medicine was developed to assist all faculty and staff involved in these programs in the administrative aspects of these programs, and the School of Medicine procedures to follow.
-This Guide applies only to physician trainees.
+This Procedure Guide for the Graduate Medical Education Programs of the Saint Louis University School of Medicine was developed to assist all faculty and staff involved in these programs in the administrative aspects of these programs, and the School of Medicine procedures to follow.
+This guide applies only to physician trainees.

-The Guide is divided into sections which address specific areas of the graduate medical education programs.
-For each section to be complete there is built in repetition with some information presented in more than one section.
+The guide is divided into sections that address specific areas of the graduate medical education programs.
+For each section to be complete, there is built-in repetition with some information presented in more than one section.

 LRC, Room 101

 |Office of Professional Oversight||314-577-8933|

 |Medical Insurance Information||314-977-5666|

 Schwitalla Hall, Room M260